wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.13 09/06/2012 =
+- Fixed a bug where the Schema 4 code was messing up the schema 5 changes
+- Fixed a huge bug in how posting as a non Wordbooker configured user was working.
+- Fixed problems with Facebook rejecting large images by forcing the plugin to use the medium sized image if it could find it.
+- Limit caption field to 900 characters.. not that it should ever be that big.
+- Added support for translation of post title and post caption.
+- Added a check for undefined.undefined in shortened urls
+- Added support for translation of post attribute
+- Added a check to stop All in One Calendar events from taking the blog out due to a bug in the calendar code.
+- Removed the call to delete the stored session when the token is killed by Facebook.
+This stops the Status widgets from failing.
+- Added Japanese language files - Thanks to 田中昌平(Shohei Tanaka)

 = Version 2.1.12 24/05/2012 =
 - Fixed up another http reference that was upsetting secure Wordpress installs